-We require fosters put up fliers around their neighborhood and place ads on PawBoost, Facebook pages, Nextdoor, and Craigslist.
-Should the animal be picked up by Animal Care Services, San Antonio Pets Alive! will be notified and we will contact you.
+We suggest that you put up fliers around your neighborhood and place ads on Petco Love Lost, PawBoost, Facebook pages, Nextdoor, and Craigslist.
+Should the animal be picked up by Animal Care Services, San Antonio Pets Alive! will be notified and we will contact you immediately.